 Filing fees for a Certificate of Authority vary by state and entity type.

-How to register for a Certificate of Authority
+How to obtain a Certificate of Authority

 To file for a Certificate of Authority or similar form, refer to the instructions on the website of the Secretary of State in the location where you plan to do business.
 This information is usually found under the category of Foreign Corporation or Foreign LLC.